Aatmaj-Zephyr/Solutions-to-first-year-practicals/README.md

-# Solutions-to-first-year-practicals
+# Solutions-to-first-year-practicals @Somaiya Vidyavihar University
 Work in progress.

-This repository contains solutions to FY comps practicals.
+This repository contains solutions to FY comps practicals SVU

 Please do not copy this material.